sacundim/covid-19-puerto-rico/aws/README.md

    should be set up to maximize protection of data, e.g., set up data versioning so that if we delete stuff by mistake we can get it back.
 (That's why it's a separate bucket too.)
-3. `covid-19-puerto-rico-athena`: The S3 location for Athena to
-   dump its result sets and CTAS tables to.
-This can/should be set to automatically expire content relatively often.
+3. `covid-19-puerto-rico-athena`: A bucket for Athena to dump its result sets and CTAS tables to.
+Athena should be configured to use this bucket (using its "workgroups" feature).
+To save on costs, the bucket itself can/should be set to automatically expire content relatively often.

 ## Glue Catalog databases

+The [Athena SQL scripts](athena/) take care of creating and recreating these two Glue Catalog databases:

 * `covid_pr_sources`: Tables that serve as thin wrappers around the external source data files we archive in `s3://covid-19-puerto-rico-data/`.